Trying to Be Heard: My Depression As a Woman of Color

 - Eye problems: TRINTELLIX may cause a type of eye problem called angle-closure glaucoma in people with certain other eye conditions.
 You may want to undergo an eye examination to see if you are at risk and receive preventative treatment if you are.
 Call your doctor if you have eye pain, changes in your vision, or swelling or redness in or around the eye.

-- Sexual problems: Taking antidepressants like TRINTELLIX may cause sexual problems.
+- Sexual problems: Taking TRINTELLIX may cause sexual problems.
 Symptoms in males may include: delayed ejaculation or inability to have an ejaculation, decreased sex drive, or problems getting or keeping an erection.
 Symptoms in females may include: decreased sex drive, or delayed orgasm or inability to have an orgasm.
-Talk to your healthcare provider if you develop any changes in your sexual function or if you have any questions or concerns about sexual problems during treatment with TRINTELLIX.
+Talk to your doctor if you develop any changes in your sexual function or if you have any questions or concerns about sexual problems during treatment with TRINTELLIX.

 The most common side effects of TRINTELLIX include: